Jackie Bradley Jr. Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.46 team ERA ranks 20th across all league pitching staffs.
+- The Nationals have the 21st-ranked team ERA across all league pitching staffs (4.52).

-- The Nationals rank 19th in baseball in home runs surrendered (61 total, 1.2 per game).
+- Nationals pitchers combine to rank 20th in baseball in home runs given up (64 total, 1.2 per game).

+- Gore (3-3) takes the mound for the Nationals in his 11th start of the season.
+He's put together a 3.88 ERA in 51 2/3 innings pitched, with 63 strikeouts.

-- His most recent time out came on Saturday against the Detroit Tigers, when the lefty threw six innings, surrendering two earned runs while giving up six hits.
+- His last appearance was on Tuesday against the San Diego Padres, when the lefty tossed 4 2/3 innings, surrendering three earned runs while giving up seven hits.

+- The 24-year-old has put up a 3.88 ERA and 11.1 strikeouts per nine innings in 10 games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.